superfaceai/cli/README.md

 ## Background

-Superface (super-interface) is a higher-order API, an abstraction on top of the modern APIs like GraphQL and REST.
-Superface is one interface to discover, connect, and query any capabilities available via conventional APIs.
+Superface (super-interface) is a higher-order API, an abstraction on top of modern APIs like GraphQL and REST.
+Superface gives you the one interface to discover, connect, and query any capabilities available via conventional APIs.

 Through its focus on application-level semantics, Superface decouples the clients from servers, enabling fully autonomous evolution.
-As such it minimizes the code base as well as errors and downtimes while providing unmatched resiliency and redundancy.
+As such, it minimizes the code base as well as errors and downtimes while providing unmatched resiliency and redundancy.

-Superface allows for switching capability providers without development at a runtime in milliseconds.
-Furthermore, Superface decentralizes the composition and aggregation, and thus creates an Autonomous Integration Mesh.
+Superface allows for switching providers at runtime in milliseconds with no development cost.
+Furthermore, Superface decentralizes the composition and aggregation of integrations, and thus creates an Autonomous Integration Mesh.

 Motivation behind Superface is nicely described in this [video](https://www.youtube.com/watch?v=BCvq3NXFb94) from APIdays conference.